128technology/docs/docs/config_idp.md

 ```

+**Need to understand if the following paragraph is true, and if so, how is traffic flow relative to bandwidth controlled?**

 It is also important to control the amount of traffic flowing through the IDP engine, as there are system constraints around performance and bandwidth.
 Intrusion detection is a resource intensive operation and the configuration and expectations must reflect these limitations.
-(How does one do this?
-Need to add this info.)

 ### Tenant Configuration